-Name, Address and Year of Birth(1) Independent Directors: Positions Held with the Company and Principal Occupation(s) During the Past 5 Years and Other Background Information Term of Office and Length of Time Served Number of Portfolios in Fund Complex Overseen by Director or Nominee Other Directorships Held by Director or Nominee for Director During the Past 5 Years John R. Baron 1957 Mr. Baron is a Director of the Company and a nominee for Director at the Annual Meeting.
-Mr. Baron is Managing Partner o Crystal Ridge Partners, LP, a New Jersey based private equity firm.
+Name, Address and Year of Birth(1)(2) Positions Held with the Company and Principal Occupation(s) During the Past 5 Years and Other Background Information Term of Office and Length of Time Served Number of Portfolios in Fund Complex Overseen by Director or Nominee Other Directorships Held by Director or Nominee for Director During the Past 5 Years Independent Director Nominees: John R. Baron 1957 Mr. Baron is a Director of the Company and a nominee for Director at the Annual Meeting.
+Mr. Baron is Managing Partner of Crystal Ridge Partners, LP, a New Jersey based private equity firm.
 Prior to joining Crystal Ridge Partners, Mr. Baron was a Senior Partner of JP Morgan Partners, LP, a global private equity firm, and its predecessors.
 Prior to joining the private equity unit in 1995, Mr. Baron previously held senior management positions in banking and investment banking with JP Morgan and its predecessors.
-In addition to serving on the board of a number of not-for-profit organizations, Mr. Baron currently serves as a Director for Crysta Ridge Partners, Big Rock Sports, a leading distributor of hunting and fishing products, Bronco Manufacturing, a leading manufacturer of spare parts for oil and gas drilling rigs and Rufus Aviation Fund, an aerospace parts business.
+In addition to serving on the board of a number of not-for- profit organizations, Mr. Baron currently serves as a Director for Crystal Ridge Partners, Big Rock Sports, a leading distributor of hunting and fishing products and Rufus Aviation Fund/BIAero, an aerospace parts business.
 Mr. Baron also serves on the compensation committee for Big Rock Sports.
-Mr. Baron received a BS from Lehigh University, an MBA from Fordham University and he completed the Management Corporate Finance program at Harvard University. · I None(2) In addition to serving on the board of a number of not-for-profit organizations, Mr. Baron currently serves as a Direct for Crystal Ridge Partners, a private equity firm, Big Rock Sports, a leading distributor of hunting and fishing products, Bronco Manufacturing, a leading manufacturer of spare parts for oil and gas drilling rigs and Rufus Aviation Fund, an aerospace part business.
-10
+From 2008 to 2019, Mr. Baron was a director of Bronco Manufacturing, a leading manufacturer of spare parts for oil and gas drillings rigs, Mr. Baron received a BS from Lehigh University, an MBA from Fordham University and he completed the Management Corporate Finance program at Harvard University.
+Director since 2013; Term expires 2020.
+None(3) In addition to serving on the board of a number of not-for-profit organizations, Mr. Baron currently serves as a Director for Crystal Ridge Partners, a private equity firm, Big Rock Sports, a leading distributor of hunting and fishing products and Rufus Aviation Fund/BIAero, an aerospace part business.
+From 2008 to 2019, Mr. Baron was a director of Bronco Manufacturing, a leading manufacturer of spare parts for oil and gas drillings rigs.